avikalpg/IndianVotingAssistant/api/README.md

 ### Testing
-We are writing the unit-tests using `unittest`, which is a part of the standard python library.
-[Here](https://docs.python.org/3/library/unittest.html) is the documentation for the library.
+We are writing the unit-tests using `pytest`.
+[Here](https://docs.pytest.org/en/6.2.x/) is the documentation for the library.